FredHamDeer/FredHamDeer/README.md

 hi, I'm hobby coder and GNU Linux enthusiasts who works as a RPA developer.
 Currently working on my Python and C# skills.
-Still newbie but Iäm getting there.
+Still newbie but I'm getting there.
 Cheers